Elixel

 The trouble began when a user discovered the feature kept tagging images of him and his girlfriend as ‘Gorillas’.
 Google’s Chief Social Architect responded to tweets from the user apologising and saying Google had issues “with facial recognition due to inadequate analysis of skin tones and lighting”.
 Google tried fixing the algorithm, but decided to remove the ‘Gorilla’ tag altogether.

-OS crash embarasses Microsoft at Keynote
+OS crash embarrasses Microsoft at Keynote

 After the operating system overhaul on Windows 95, Microsoft’s next gen OS, imaginatively titled Windows 98, launched with major upgrades and enhancements to its predecessor.
 Naturally with any major OS launch, its creators want to tell the world.
 And that’s exactly what they did.
 With embarrassing consequences.